Destroyer (2018 film): Plot

 Flashbacks reveal that Erin and Chris developed a romantic relationship while undercover, with Erin eventually becoming pregnant, later having their daughter, Shelby.
-At Erin's behest, they decided to become legitimate participants in a bank robbery and planned to take their shares of the heist, report to their superiors that they lost contact with the gang, and eventually quit the force.
+At Erin's behest, they decided to become legitimate participants in a bank robbery and planned to take their shares of the heist, report to their superiors that they lost contact with the gang, then eventually quit the force.
 The robbery was botched when a dye pack exploded in one of the bags, and Silas killed the bank teller who accidentally placed it.
 When Chris attempted to intervene, he was shot and killed by Silas.
+Erin, in favor of her unborn daughter, did not interfere in Chris' fatal shooting, instead fleeing the scene with the other robbers.
 After crashing the van against a dumpster and seriously injuring Toby, Erin hid her share of the heist and returned to policing, disclosing neither her original plan nor her share of the heist.
+Subsequently Erin breaks under the guilt of the choice she made, in the years to come turns to drinking and medication, unable to locate the anger she feels towards her daughter whose safety she chose over that of Chris, her father, back at that moment.

 In the present, Erin visits Ethan, Shelby's adoptive father, and later talks with Shelby.
 Erin visits a self storage unit to retrieve her $300,000+ share of the stolen money, but finds that all but $11,000 is stained with dye.
 Silas sends a text message to Petra's phone, instructing her to meet him at the Bowtie Park, where Erin confronts and shoots him, avenging Chris.
 She returns the next morning to find the police investigating the crime scene, the John Doe murder investigation depicted in the first scene of the film.
 With Silas dead, Erin gives evidence of her guilt – where he can find Petra, a stained bill, and the key to her storage unit – to her partner, Antonio.
 Erin has been bleeding internally for hours, from injuries she sustained during a beating by DiFranco's bodyguard and in her fight with Petra, and she dies while sitting in her car.
+Meanwhile we learn that Erin finally is able to make peace with her daughter redeeming her from the years-long falsely allocated 'guilt' of her father's death.